Your Complete Guide to E-2 Investor Visas

 The E-2 Visa, or treaty investor visa, is one of the many types of U.S. visas available to citizens of countries with which the U.S. has trade treaties.
 The United States currently has trade treaties with more than 30 countries.

 Individuals with substantial investment funds can enter the U.S. on an E-2 visa to establish a bona fide enterprise.
-A bona fide enterprise refers to establishing or running a real and active business or office that produces a profit-making service or product.
+A bona fide enterprise refers to setting or running a real and existing business or office that produces a profit-making service or product.

 The E-2 visa does not provide residency, unlike a Green Card.
-However, one of its main benefits is the ability to extend the E-2 visa indefinitely or for as long as the investment enterprise is viable.
+However, one of its main benefits is extending the E-2 visa indefinitely or for as long as the investment enterprise is viable.

 If you are interested in the E-2 visa, consult an employment immigration attorney for a complete analysis of your eligibility and help with the application process.

 Who Can File for an E-2 Visa?